-John Trundle, Bunyan and Bryer Courts enclose Beech Garden, a pleasant square combined with a garden and an attractive miniature lake on the Bryer Court side.
+John Trundle, Bunyan and Bryer Courts enclose Beech Gardens, a pleasant square combined with a garden and an attractive miniature lake on the Bryer Court side.
 It has interestingly shaped gardens set in the brick surface, which is itself at different levels.
 The bricks have been laid in patterns which lead you through bushes to stepped areas where there are seats.
-Beech Garden becomes John Trundle Highwalk near the bridge over Aldersgate Street to the Barbican Tube Station.
+Beech Gardens becomes John Trundle Highwalk near the bridge over Aldersgate Street to the Barbican Tube Station.

 List description of this building issued by the Department of Culture, Media and Sport (as it then was) in 2001.

 “Block XIV: 1-133 John Trundle House [sic]: Twelve bays, with four entrances, stairs and lifts, and central corridor serving single -aspect flats.
 Seven storeys plus mezzanine entrance, set above podium level of North Barbican above Beech Street (Beech Gardens).
 The block is supported on paired columns which support the cross walls, with cross beams expressed externally and with white -painted soffits.
 Rooftop flats have higher, full-glazed round-arched form, eight to the block, set in pairs save at the ends, set behind balconies, forming a distinctive white roof-line.
 The lower floors have three windows per bay, each with central varnished wood door opening on to balcony, all with planting boxes behind metal and glass balustrades.
 The steps up the mezzanine entrances are tiled, and each has a glass door.
 Deep curved balustrade to podium on both sides, under which is White Lyon Court, giving on to a ramp which leads from Goswell Road to Beech Gardens.
 This elevation is entirely glazed, with steel windows and doors.”